Asaf01/CICD_4Danimals_Wordpress/README.md

 This project involves the creation of a CICD Jenkins Pipeline which will be deploying a Terraform Architecture, using the following stages - Checkout, Initialisation, Validation, Plan and Apply.

-In this project we will create:
+In this project we will create  :

+/
     VPC with CIDR 10.0.0.0/16
+/
     3 subnets (public) with CIDR 10.0.1.0/24, 10.0.2.0/24, 10.0.3.0/24
+ /
     AWS Networking (Route Table, IGW, Security Groups) S3 Bucket
     EC2 Instance